Real Estate Q&A Series

 • Confirm form of ownership: Read the last deed to see if it creates survivorship or non‑survivorship ownership; this drives who owns the decedent’s share.

-• Check probate status: Search the Estates Division for a will, letters issued to a PR, and creditor‑notice publication; these filings determine whether a PR must join the deed.
+• Check probate status: Search the Estates Division for a will, letters issued to a PR, and creditor‑notice publication; these filings help determine whether a PR should join the deed.

-• Apply the two‑year rule: Within two years of death, sales by heirs/devisees have extra creditor protections and often require PR joinder; after two years, requirements ease.
+• Apply the two‑year rule: Within two years of death, sales by heirs/devisees raise extra creditor issues and may require PR involvement; after two years, creditor-related risks are reduced.

 • Identify all necessary signers: If no survivorship, the current co‑owners plus the decedent’s heirs/devisees (and sometimes their spouses) and, when required, the PR must sign.